Dogs love peanut butter, there's no question about that!

 While the very basics of peanut butter are safe for both human and canine consumption, some types of peanut butter are made with an ingredient that isn't safe for dogs.
 This ingredient, known as Xylitol, is often something that is used to substitute sugars in a variety of different food types.

 Xylitol is something that has been easy to miss in the ingredients for many foods, which is why Xylitol poisoning can be such a huge issue.
-Not only can it be more damaging than chocolate, it's also an ingredient we aren't always aware of in the common foods we consume.
+Not only can it be more damaging than chocolate, but it's also an ingredient we aren't always aware of in the common foods we consume.

 Poisoning From Xylitol - Symptoms